Skip to main content

 {

-Calling getStreamInfo method makes the server send stream information callback which returns stream information such as adaptive resolutions, audio bitrate and video bitrate.
+Calling getStreamInfo triggers a response from the server containing stream details like adaptive resolutions, audio bitrate, and video bitrate.

 else if (info == "streamInformation") {